 Finally, Stanford Medicine is raising awareness of the services provided by the pediatric emergency department in neighboring communities before a child needs care.

-“We want to build relationships with our patients and families so when they need us most they know where we are and feel comfortable coming to us for care,” Entwistle said.
+“We want to build relationships with our patients and families so when they need us most they know where we are and feel comfortable coming to us for care,” said Entwistle.